-Cheek and Dimple Piercing Location
+Cheek and Dimple Piercing Location:

 The cheek piercing in the lower portion of the cheek above the mouth, where a dimple would normally go.
 If you’re someone who naturally has dimples, this is where a cheek piercing would be located.

-Cheek and Dimple Piercing Process
+Cheek and Dimple Piercing Process:

 The cheek and dimple piercing is typically done using a 14G or 16G sterilized needle.
 A cheek piercing can either go through the cheek as a dermal piercing or be done as a surface piercing.